Krutish-Raval/CF-Problem-Insights/README.md

 Estimated Ratings

 Navigate to any Codeforces problem
-The estimated rating will automatically appear next to the problem title
+The estimated rating will automatically appear below to Problem Tags

 Managing Tags